Research projects

 Current Progress Highlights

-This report served as a basis for discussions at the Cambridge Future of Agriculture conference (March 2024), which was as a unique platform for farmers, farmer organisation representatives, and scientists to openly discuss and shape future research needs.
+This report served as a basis for discussions at the Cambridge Future of Agriculture Conference (March 2024), which was a unique platform for farmers, farmer organisation representatives, and scientists to openly discuss and shape future research needs.

 1. Standardizing regen ag, including definitions, metrics, certification schemes